Cutoff

 For each challenge , a Benchmarker is attributed a cutoff, denoted .
 Benchmarkers are capped by their , that is, Benchmarker can’t have more than qualifiers for challenge .
 A Benchmarker’s cutoff is recalculated every block:

-This second component of the cutoff ensures that once a Benchmarker has solved at least 10 instances across all challenges, they can qualify for rewards, and the 1.2 multiplier allows their cutoff to grow gradually.
-We use a moving average to avoid situations where a sudden upward shift in the Pareto frontier would instantaneously reduce a Benchmarker’s qualifiers to zero, imposing an overly harsh penalty.
+Where is the number of active bundles benchmarker has in challenge .
+The cutoff ensures that once a Benchmarker has solved at least a small number of instances across all challenges, they can qualify for rewards, and the 1.5 multiplier allows their cutoff to grow gradually.